lucasdias4/cat_and_dog_searcher/README.md

 **Workflows**

 In this application, two workflows were created.
-The first for `Main` branche and the second for` featureas e fixes` branches.
+The first for `Master` branche and the second for` featureas e fixes` branches.
 The following are descriptions of the workflows.

 Master - run unit tests, Ktlint and APK generation.